Red Bean and Meatball Soup with Tomatoes

 GI: 100 / 0 / 0

-Red beans are one of the healthiest foods present in our diet.
+• Red beans are one of the healthiest foods in our diet.

-Beans are an easily digestible protein.
-It is an excellent alternative to meat for vegetarians and fasting.
-Red beans contain up to 25% protein, which in its nutritional value is not inferior to meat protein.
-In addition, bean protein is absorbed by 70-80%.
+• Beans are an easily digestible protein and a great meat alternative for vegetarians and anyone fasting.
+Red beans contain up to 25% protein, which rivals meat protein in nutritional value—and bean protein is 70–80% absorbed.

-Beans for weight loss.
-Red beans contain substances that suppress appetite, and also prevent the absorption of fast carbohydrates, thus reducing the number of calories entering the body.
+• Beans for weight loss.
+Red beans contain substances that curb the appetite and slow the absorption of fast carbohydrates, reducing the calories your body takes in.

-Benefits for the heart and blood vessels.
-Arginine contained in red beans participates in the processes of nitrogen metabolism, exerting an insulin-like effect, which helps to lower blood sugar levels and reduces the risk of developing diabetes.
-Folic acid can reduce the level of homocysteine, a high level of which is one of the factors in the occurrence of heart and vascular diseases.
-The high concentration of magnesium in beans affects blood circulation.
+• Good for the heart and blood vessels.
+The arginine in red beans takes part in nitrogen metabolism and has an insulin-like effect, helping lower blood sugar and reduce the risk of diabetes.
+Folic acid can lower homocysteine, high levels of which are a risk factor for heart and vascular disease, and the high magnesium content supports circulation.

-Benefits for immunity.
-The sulfur contained in red beans has a positive effect on immunity and increases the body's resistance to infections.
-Antioxidant properties accelerate the elimination of toxins and also improve the state of the immune system.
+• Good for immunity.
+The sulfur in red beans supports immunity and the body's resistance to infection, and their antioxidant properties speed the elimination of toxins while bolstering the immune system.

-High content of vitamins and trace elements.
-Beans contain many of the most important nutrients for the body.
-Red beans are the record holder for the presence of aluminum, boron, potassium, calcium, magnesium and copper.
-It also contains a lot of sulfur, phosphorus and iron.
-B vitamins, as well as C, E, K and essential amino acids are essential for the normal functioning of the body.
+• High in vitamins and minerals.
+Beans are packed with nutrients essential to the body.
+Red beans top the charts for aluminum, boron, potassium, calcium, magnesium, and copper, and they also contain plenty of sulfur, phosphorus, and iron.
+The B vitamins, plus C, E, K, and essential amino acids, are all vital for the body to function normally.

-Beans should not be eaten raw, as this can cause poisoning.
-Raw beans contain phasin and phaseolunatite – toxic substances that are easily neutralized by soaking the beans in water or during any heat treatment.
+• Beans should never be eaten raw, as that can cause poisoning.
+Raw beans contain phasin and phaseolunatin—toxic substances that are easily neutralized by soaking the beans in water or by any heat treatment.

-Before cooking, dry beans are soaked in water for several hours, and then boiled for a long time.
-Canned beans can simplify cooking and reduce time, while canned beans retain a significant part of vitamins and trace elements.
+• Before cooking, dried beans are soaked in water for several hours and then boiled for a long time.
+Canned beans can simplify cooking and save time, and they still retain a good share of their vitamins and minerals.

 • Onion - 41 kcal/100g